© 2020 ROI Hunter

-Picture this: you’re shopping online for a pair of pants, and you finally find the ones you want (my God.. this pair has the PERFECT pocket size!).
+Picture this: you’re shopping online for a pair of pants, and you finally find the ones you want (my God.. this pair has the PERFECT pocket size.
+And they're orange!).
 You click to buy, only to discover that they’re actually sold out of your size.
-And most sizes.
-But there’s one variant left–a size that definitely won't fit you–and that’s why the ad is still showing.
+And sold out of most colors.
+But there’s one variant left–a gray pair that definitely won't fit you–and that’s why the ad is still showing.

 Great.
 Now if you were this customer, you’d be a bit annoyed, right?
 Not only has your time been wasted, but your expectations have been inflated, then crushed.

 If you were the retailer with the one big pair of pants, that’s even worse!
 You’ve alienated this customer, possibly lost their business for life, and on top of that, you actually paid to make it happen.

 ROI Hunter set out to solve the problem of promoting out-of-stock items by integrating stock-level data with a retailer’s catalog.
 With this data connected, retailers can know if an item in their product set is in danger of running out.
 In order to measure the effect, the idea of a Stock Out Score (SOS) was developed.

 For an example, let’s go back to our pair of pants.
-Say your pants have 10 different size variants (differences in waist, leg length, etc).
+Say your pants have 10 different variants (differences in waist, leg length, etc).
 If you have 6 of those 10 variants in stock, the SOS for the pants is 60%.
 If you have 3 of those 10 variants in stock, the SOS is 30%.
 Simple!

 Once all your products are assigned an SOS you can create automatic rules to prevent them from being promoted if too many variants are unavailable.